ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ecovacs-deebot/README.md

 ## Changelog

 ### 1.1.2 (alpha)
-* Using library version 0.6.0-alpha.6
+* Using library version 0.6.0-alpha.7
-* Quite a lot refactoring (processing map data)
-* Some improvements for processing spot areas and virtual boundaries
+* Quite a lot of improvements for processing map data, spot areas and virtual boundaries

 ### 1.1.1
 * Using library version 0.6.0-alpha.3